solkimicreb/book_of_algorand/README.md

 These can all be avoided by forming a carefully thought-out incentive system in advance.
 This task is perhaps more difficult than the programming one but it requires a similar mindset.
 A good programmer thinks about and covers all edge cases.

 In this case hindsight and patches are a lot more difficult to do though.
-Updating a production dapp requires the approval and joint work of the userbase, which is a huge burden and a beautiful concept at once.
+Updating a production dapp requires the approval and joint work of the userbase which is a huge burden and a beautiful concept at once.

 ## Thank you for the attention